Please ensure Javascript is enabled for purposes of website accessibility https://userway.org/tutorials/installations/wix/

 Mindfulness: Headspace, Insight Timer, Mindfulness Coach, 10% Happier

-NOTE: Not all techniques work for everyone; and even if one works one time, it might not work another time.
+NOTE: Not all techniques work for everyone.
+And if one works one time, it might not work another time; and vice versa, it might not work, then work later.

 SBNRR Mindfulness Practice - This can be modified to your needs and time available:

 Stop: Stop what you are doing, take the pause, give yourself space.
-Use verbal or internal mental cues if you need to.
+If you need to, use external or internal cues to do this.

-Breathe: Everyone is different, for some paying attention to your breath and taking a moment to breathe is helpful, for others you might need a different or combined approach, including skipping and going to Notice.
-For anyone, you might find you need to try different approaches at different times.
+Breathe: Everyone is different.
+For some, it is helpful to pay attention to your breath and take a moment to breathe in whatever way works for you.
+For others, you might need a different or combined approach, including skipping and going to Notice.
+For anyone, you might need to try different approaches at different times.

-Notice: Notice what is going on in your body, thoughts, emotions.
-Think about your recent behaviors.
-You are not judging yourself, just noticing what is going on.
+Notice: Notice what is going on in your body, behaviors, thoughts, emotions.
+You are not judging yourself, just notice what is going on.

 Reflect: Where is this coming from?
-Why am I feeling this way?
+Why am I thinking/feeling this?
+Why am I doing this?
 Any other curious questions that help clarify the source.
+Remember interaction of body, behaviors, thoughts, and emotions.

 Respond: What is the best way to respond to this and move forward?
-Again, using whatever questions might help you.
+Again, use whatever questions might help you.

 5-4-3-2-1 practice: In your mind, out loud, or written